W. A. G. Young: Political career

 Although Young was appointed to the dual roles as colonial secretary of British Columbia (B.C.) and acting Colonial Secretary of Vancouver Island, his colonial administrative career was not particularly successful; the position of permanent Secretary of Vancouver Island was never confirmed.
 Vancouver Is. and B.C. were separated as colonies in 1863 and then re-united in 1866;his father-in-law James Douglas had retired as governor in 1864 and returned to Scotland; they kept close ties.
 Young seems to have been unjustly elbowed out of his temporary Administrator's appointment by 1869, for which loss which he was never compensated.
 He was appointed financial secretary of Jamaica and returned to England after an attack of Yellow fever in 1872.
-Five years later in 1884 he was named a CMG and appointed governor of the Gold Coast in Africa.
+Following this, Young acted as the governor of both Jamaica and British Guiana from 1874 to 1882.
+In 1884 he was named a CMG and appointed governor of the Gold Coast in Africa.
 He died there on 25 April 1885.

 Family

 William Young married the new Governor's step-daughter, Cecilia Eliza Cameron Cowan, on 20 March 1858.
 Two of their sons had distinguished careers of their own.
-Alfred Karney Young (1864—1942) held judicial and political offices in numerous colonies, serving, inter alia, as Chief Justice of Fiji.
-William Douglas Young (1859—1943) became Governor of the Falkland Islands.
+Alfred Karney Young (1864–1942) held judicial and political offices in numerous colonies, serving, inter alia, as Chief Justice of Fiji.
+William Douglas Young (1859–1943) became Governor of the Falkland Islands.
 Their daughter, Mary Alice, married Frederick Mitchell Hodgson, who later became Governor of Gold Coast, like her father.